 What I know: good therapy helps by promoting mental and emotional flexibility, guided by innate strengths and re-discovery of the creative impulse.
 Good therapy can enable the restoration of healthy connections between mind, body and the outside world, and prevent or ameliorate serious or chronic mental health issues.
 Good conversation is part of good therapy: awareness in the present is cultivated, and curiosity stimulated.
 "Symptoms" of psychological, emotional and physical distress can thus be released, and understanding and transformation made possible.

 During the Coronavirus Pandemic, I'm using my site to promote awareness of the effectiveness of a solid embodied approach to coping with intense anxiety: fear and stress can and should be managed on every level: mental, emotional AND physical.
-You will find lots of resources for coping in my Blogspot.
+You will find lots of resources for coping and social service assistance in my Blogspot.
 Please feel free to explore and to share with others.

 I am also continuing to work remotely.
 If you are interested in talking with me about setting up an appointment, email or call me.

 I carry a BFA in Art Therapy, and earned a Master’s Degree in Social Work from Hunter College of the City University of New York.
 I am credentialed as an addiction specialist and in a form of mind-body therapy known as Somatic ExperiencingⓇ.
 I practice painting and photography, and welcome the use of the arts in psychotherapy.